BoevaLab/UniversalEPI/README.md

 a.
 Input data processing
   - The details for processing ATAC-seq data from your raw input (BAM) or processed files (signal p-values bigwig and peaks bed) can be found in [`preprocessing/atac`](https://github.com/BoevaLab/UniversalEPI/tree/main/preprocessing/atac).
 This includes normalizing the bigwig and deduplication of ATAC-seq peaks.

 b.
-Target data processing (optional, not required for inference)
+Target data processing (only needed for training and testing)
   - [`preprocessing/hic`](https://github.com/BoevaLab/UniversalEPI/tree/main/preprocessing/hic) contains the details for processing Hi-C data from your raw input (.hic or .cool) or processed files (pairwise interaction files).
 This includes Hi-C normalization.
   - Combine ATAC-seq and Hi-C to extract targets corresponding to ATAC peaks for each training cell line
     ```